sanketpadhyal/ATY-WEB/README.md

 Lets you paste any Amazon product link https://www.amazon.in/dp/B0BZV2XH88  paste this link its demo version

+(update) I HAVE UPLOADED A TERMINAL BASED VERSION OF ATY WEB IT SUPPORTS ALL TERMINAL BASED OS AND SOFTWARE EG. TERMUX VS CODE LINUX etc.
+CURRENTLY DEMO VERSION I WILL MAKE IT REALTIME AFTER ADDING API IN IT SO V2 MIGHT GET DELAY.
 Shows similar product info (demo data for now)

 Displays product image, name, price, and platform logos